aruncveli/gerritr/README.md

 A command line app with opinionated flows for a subset of Gerrit functionalities.
 Intended to ease people familiar with GitHub et al., to work with Gerrit.
 And hopefully help them remember to add reviewers to a change.

+Inspired from:
+* Lack of non-tedious way in [git-review](https://docs.opendev.org/opendev/git-review/latest/) to add reviewers
+* Lack of Python tooling for cross compilation
+* The ease of Golang tooling for cross compilation

 ## Installation
 Download the binary and add to `$PATH`.